-Ans. (ii) Anger
+Ans. (i)

-(d) Comment on the poet's use of some literary devices in this stanza.
+- (d) Comment on the poet's use of literary devices in this stanza.

-Ans.
+- Ans.
 The poet has painted the image of a dangerous animal through vivid imagery and by using words such as 'terrorising,' which immediately create a picture of fear.
 Besides this, the use of the rhyme scheme abcb, echoes the rhythmic pattern of the tiger's movement in the cage.

-2. But he's locked in a concrete cell, His strength behind bars,
+- But he's locked in a concrete cell, His strength behind bars, Stalking the length of his cage, Ignoring visitors.

+- (a) Identify the qualities of the language used in the extract.Select the correct option.

+- (a) Concise

+- (b) Emotive

+- (c) Crisp

+- (d) Silly

+- (e) Plain

+- (i) Only (b)

+- (ii) (a) and (c)

+- (iii) (b) and (c)

+- (iv) (c), (d) and (e)

+Ans. (iii) (b) and (c)

-- Stalking the length of his cage, Ignoring visitors. - (a) 'Ignoring visitors.'
-For what reason do you think the poet has kept the last line of the stanza so short? - Ans.
-By dismissing the visitors so abruptly, it emphasizes that the tiger didn't even glance at them. - (b) What is the significance of describing what the cell was constructed of, and what picture does it give of the tiger?
-Answer in about 40 words. - Ans.
+- (b) What is the significance of describing what the cell was constructed of, and what picture does it give of the tiger? - Ans.
 In order to keep the strong, powerful animal in captivity, the zoo had made a small, special cell to imprison him.
-It had to be made with concrete and have strong bars so that he could not break it and run to freedom. - (c) Complete the sentence with the appropriate option.

-Visitors come to the zoo to see the tiger
+It had to be made with concrete and have strong bars so that he could not break it and escape to freedom. - (c) Complete the sentence suitably.
+1 Visitors come to the zoo to see the tiger